E-Commerce SEO Strategy: How to Get Never-Ending Traffic

 Content

 Needless to say, your homepage content should help visitors learn more about your business and its offerings.
-Creating content for SEO as well as users is critical.
-Overloading the page with too much information, however, is sure to backfire as it can confuse visitors as well as search engines.
-It makes sense to showcase only your top few products on the homepage along with your unique selling proposition.
+Creating content for SEO and users is critical.
+Overloading the page with too much information, however, is sure to backfire, as it can confuse visitors and search engines.
+It makes sense to showcase only your top few products on the homepage, along with your unique selling proposition.

 It’s smart to incorporate internal links on your homepage to direct visitors to other important pages of your website.
 These links help users navigate your site.
 They also improve the crawlability and indexing of your content by search engines.